 Know Where Your Crypto Is Stored

-If your Bitcoin or cryptocurrency is in a non-custodial wallet like MetaMask, Trust Wallet, or a hardware device, then you'll be handling the swap yourself often through a decentralised exchange (DEX) or a cross-chain bridge.
-Lets dive deeper.
+If your Bitcoin or cryptocurrency is in a non-custodial wallet like MetaMask, Trust Wallet, or a hardware device, you'll handle the swap yourself - often through a decentralised exchange (DEX) or a cross-chain bridge.

 Choose Your Swap Method: Centralized or Decentralized?